 - Identify close contacts

 - Ask the employee who tested positive who at work they were within 6 feet of for more than 15 minutes starting 2 days prior to first date of their symptoms or test date if they didn’t have symptoms.
 These people are close contacts.
-Close contacts are at the greatest risk of exposure and should remain at home for 14 days from the date they were last exposed to the positive case.
-Others can continue to come work if they remain symptom free.
+Close contacts are at the greatest risk of exposure and should remain at home for up to 14 days from the date they were last exposed to the positive case.
+Read the “I’m a close contact” section above for more information.

 - Implement controls for COVID-19.